What is a global employer?

 Global employer

 A global employer is an organization that operates and works with employees in many different countries across the world.
-Companies are increasingly tapping into the global talent pool and hiring workers internationally rather than solely seeking workers in the country they’re based in.
+Companies are increasingly tapping into the global talent pool and hiring workers internationally—a trend accelerated by the growth of remote work, with 35.5 million people teleworked in the U.S. in early 2024 alone.
 Those companies can incorporate in every country where their international hires reside, or use global employer services instead.

 What is a global employer organization?